 Once you are detained by store security, you need to be aware that anything you say and do can be used against you in court.
 And because the store security agents are not employed by the government, many of the Constitutional protections that apply to our interactions with the police, do not apply to store security.
 For instance, the store security agents don’t have to warn you that whatever you say can be used against you in a court of law.
 They don’t have to advise you that you have a right to an attorney.
 They can get you to sign confessions without reading you your Miranda warnings.
 And whatever evidence they obtain they can give to the police and you cannot argue that they did not advise you of your rights because they don’t have to.
 That’s why I advise my clients that if they are detained by store security, while they should not resist the agents, they should not answer their questions and they should definitely not be signing any documents that they place in front of them.

 Many times, the video surveillance, or the witness testimony is unclear as to whether my client was trying to steal something.
 But it gets very difficult to fight the case when the client signed a statement prepared by store security in which they admit that they were trying to steal.
 It’s not a defense in court to say that you didn’t know what you were signing.
 So the moral of the story is don’t sign anything put in front of you by store security and don’t answer their questions.
 Don’t try to talk yourself out of it.
 You are better off not saying anything and letting your attorney handle the case in court.

 If you are facing Retail Theft charges in Chicago, Cook County, DuPage County, Lake County, and Kane County, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.